Khusrau Shah of Ghazna

 Khusrau Shah (b.
 1121 – d.
 1160) was the penultimate sultan of the Ghaznavid Dynasty from 1157 to 1160., and the eldest son of Bahram-Shah.
 During his short reign, he lost southeastern Afghanistan to Ala al-Din Husayn, Malik of Ghurid empire.
 He was succeeded by his son, Khusrau Malik.

 Background

 Khusrau Shah was eldest and only surviving son of Bahram Shah.
 Due to civil wars, tributary pact with Seljuk Empire and struggles with Ghurid Empire, Ghaznavid Empire was in its weakest times.
-Although his father tried to recapture the lost lands in India, he was stopped by Arnoraja, an Indian king from Chahamanas dynasty.
+Although his father tried to recapture the lost lands in India, he was stopped by Vigraharaja IV, an Indian king from Chahamanas dynasty.
 His struggles with Ghurid Empire were also unsuccessful as he was defeated by two Ghurid Maliks.
 Later he was defeated by Ala al-Din Husayn, who burned Ghazni for seven days.

 Bahram Shah recaptured Ghazni from Ghurids and later died in 1157.
 Nothing but few poems written by Hassan Ghaznavi remains about life of young Khusrau during reign of his father.
 It seems that he was a hostage to the court of Saljuk emperor, Ahmad Sanjar.